liusihan/population-compare-pipeline/README.md

-Brain regulatory pattern discovery and comparison pipeline
+Analysis pipelines for eQTL/sQTL discovery and GWAS signals interpratation
 ====

 This repository contains analysis pipelines for:<br>